Polar T3 syndrome

 Polar T_{3} syndrome is a condition found in polar explorers, caused by a decrease in levels of the thyroid hormone T_{3}.
 Its effects include forgetfulness, cognitive impairment and mood disturbances.
 It can exhibit itself in a fugue state known as the Antarctic stare.

-Effects of polar environment conditions (long time coldness or bioactive factors) are proposed as hypothetical causes of this syndrome.
+Effects of polar environment conditions (long term coldness or bioactive factors) are proposed as hypothetical causes of this syndrome.

 It is regarded as one of the contributory causes of winter-over syndrome.